-He was Private 9150, the Manchester Regiment and he went to France on 8 November 1915.
-This date and low service number mean he was one of the "Manchester Pals" who enlisted in response to Lord Kitchener's famous appeal at the outbreak of the war.
-Later in the war he became Pte.
-41412 in the Labour Corps.
+He was Private 9150, the Manchester Regiment, and he went to France on 8 November 1915.
+This date and low service number mean he was one of the ‘Manchester Pals’ who enlisted in response to Lord Kitchener's famous appeal at the outbreak of the war.
+Later in the war he became Private 41412 in the Labour Corps.
 (The usual reason for transfers to the Labour Corps was that a man was no longer A1 fighting fit for front line service.)
-He was discharged on 19/2/19.
-If this was "my" Percy from South London, why was he in the Manchesters?
+He was discharged on 19 February 1919.
+If this was ‘my’ Percy from South London, why was he in the Manchesters?
 I trawled through the other 12 Medal Index cards, but none seemed any more likely.
 Then I noticed from the 1901 census return that Percy Appleby senior (father) was born in Manchester.
-That seemed to clinch it.
+That seemed to decide it.

 So, it seems unlikely that his death was directly caused by war wounds.
 What does seem likely is that he was wounded on the Somme, where the Manchesters suffered terrible casualties in 1916.
 This would explain his transfer to the Labour Corps in 1917.
-In February 1919 he went back to live with his parents and was fit enough to go (back?) to work as a shipping clerk, only to die nine months later.
+In February 1919 he went back to live with his parents and was fit enough to go (back?) to work as a shipping clerk, only to die seven months later.
 It is hardly surprising that his parents put his death down to his war wounds.
 After all, 4 years earlier he had been an A1 fighting fit 20 year old.

 For a direct link to the author of this article, email Pat Phillips

-Copyright © Pat Phillips, March, 2004.
+Copyright © Pat Phillips, March, 2004, August, 2018.

 Return to the Hellfire Corner Contents Section